brendan-stephens/opensearch-langchain/README.md

 The idea of this repo is to share an approach on how to query your knowledge base by simply using natural language, leveraging an Aiven OpenSearch service, as vector database, and LangChain framework.

-## What is a Vector Dataabse?
+## What is a Vector Databse?

 A vector database is like a library that stores numbers called "vectors," which are special codes that describe things like pictures, words, or sounds.
 Instead of just looking up exact matches, this library helps find things that are similar.
 For example, if you search for a picture of a cat, it can show you pictures of other cats or animals that look alike, even if they’re not the same exact picture.

 ## What is Embedding?

-An embedding is a way to turn things like words, pictures, or sounds into a set of numbers that computers can understand.
-It’s like giving each word or picture a unique "code" that tells the computer what it means.
+An embedding is a way to turn things like words, pictures, or sounds into a set of numbers that evaluated mathmatically.
+It’s like giving each word or picture a unique "code".
 For example, the words "dog" and "puppy" might have codes that are very close to each other because they mean similar things.
 This helps computers compare and find related ideas easily.

 ```mermaid
 graph TD